zadewg/tattletale/README.md

 &nbsp;

 As mentioned before, the ration between the first and second compression factors determines the feasibility of this attack.
 The second compression directly affects how accurately the first one can be estimated.
-The table above details the effectiveness of the attack for different factors.
+The graph above details the effectiveness of the attack for different factors.

 ---